argha-dot/junk-tools/README.md

 ## Manga Downloader

 Downloads Manga from Manga4Life.
-Just open the manga and put the link in the args, along with chapters you want and prefered title for the manga, it will download the chapter in `*.cbz` format in the directory of the executable.
+Just open the manga and put the link in the args, along with chapters you want and prefered title for the manga, it will download the chapter in `*.cbz` format in the directory of the executable if the path is not provided.

 You can download multiple chapters using a Comma Seperated List.
 Furthermore, to specify a range, you can use `..`.